Deckhouse Platform in a private environment

-At this point, you have created a cluster that consists of a single master node.
-Since only a limited set of system components run on the master node by default, you have to add at least one worker node to the cluster for the cluster to work properly.
+At this point, you have created a cluster consisting of a single node — the master node.
+By default, only a limited set of system components runs on the master node.
+To ensure the full functionality of the cluster, you need to either add at least one worker node to the cluster or allow the remaining Deckhouse components to run on the master node.

 - Start a new virtual machine that will become the cluster node.